Citizenry/platform/docs/untitled/security-for-deployment-admins.md

 In general, the more data items an attacker may collect that bear relationship with a person's traits, possessions or circumstances, the more likely the attacker is to successfully break anonymity.

-The Ushahidi Platform offers settings to protect some of these information items, without completely hiding them, by making them fuzzier.
+The StreetSignal Platform offers settings to protect some of these information items, without completely hiding them, by making them fuzzier.
 This is important for data that is valuable to show aggregated \(i.e. incidents in a geographic area\), and thus is not desired to make completely private.

 ## Secure and non-secure data sources